michalmokros/task-mgmt-app/readme.md

 ### Description

-REST API NodeJS Application written in TypeScript with PostgreSQL Database for task management.
+This is a *REST API NodeJS* Application written in *TypeScript* with *PostgreSQL* Database for task management.
 Each task is assigned to a Project and can have up to 100 Tags.
 The Tasks can be filtered by their Tags, Projects and all other attributes that they contain.
-Request to this Application need to have a Authorization Header in form of Bearer Token.
+Requests to this Application need to have an `Authorization` header in the form of a *Bearer Token*.

-### Endpoints
+### How To Use

-API Documentation was done through OpenAPI, to view it go to [Editor Swagger](https://editor.swagger.io/) and input file [openapi.yaml](./openapi.yaml) to render the endpoints.\
+Available endpoints are described through API Documentation which was done in [OpenAPI](https://www.openapis.org/).
+To view this documentation go to [Editor Swagger](https://editor.swagger.io/) and input file [openapi.yaml](./openapi.yaml) to render the endpoints.
 Don't forget to use the `Authorization` header with value `Bearer eyJhbGciOiJIUzI1NiJ9.aGVsbG93b3JsZA.vyzLvRb1Wd_T-1Zbh9E9GyqflKi5RFfr2-vinM70Ff0` when testing the endpoints.\

-You can use available pregenerated [**Postman Collection**](./postman_collection.json) with already filled authorization, URLs, parameters, queries and bodies.
+For **experiments** you can use available pregenerated [**Postman Collection**](./postman_collection.json) with already filled authorization, URLs, parameters, queries and bodies.

 ## Configuration